The Hitchhiker's Guide to the Galaxy (TV series): Development and production

 Other elements to the production were done by a variety of BBC designers.
 The Heart of Gold and B Ark models were built by Perry Brahan.
 The small, furry creature from Alpha Centauri in episode three was a puppet designed and controlled by Jim Francis, who also built the Magrathean bubble car (also seen in episode three), and was the stunt double for Richard Vernon in the scene in which the bubble car was seen to fly.
 Matte paintings throughout the series were created by Jean Peyre.
-Music and sound effects were by Paddy Kingsland, with the exception of the theme music; the familiar Journey of the Sorcerer theme by Bernie Leadon was used again, in the arrangement by Tim Souster that had previously been used for the Hitchhiker's LP.
+Music and sound effects were by Paddy Kingsland of the BBC Radiophonic Workshop, with the exception of the theme music; the familiar Journey of the Sorcerer theme by Bernie Leadon was used again, in the arrangement by Tim Souster that had previously been used for the Hitchhiker's LP.
 Video effects using the Quantel system were done by Dave Jervis.
 Other puppets, including insects seen in episode five, were designed by Susan Moore.
 Some of the actual puppeteering was done by Stuart Murdoch, including operating parts of the Dish of the Day animal.

-Two important cast changes were made for the TV version.
+Two important cast changes were made for the television version.
 David Dixon replaced Geoffrey McGivern as Ford, and Sandra Dickinson replaced Susan Sheridan as Trillian.
 The changes were made because McGivern did not suit the role visually, and Sheridan was unavailable at the time.
-Another new cast member was Michael Cule, who appears as the Vogon Guard in episode two.
+Another new cast member was Michael Cule, who appears as the Vogon guard in episode two.
 Cule had first appeared in one of the Hitchhiker's stage adaptations, performing no fewer than twelve roles.
-He reprised the Vogon Guard part in the 1992 Making of the Hitchhiker's Guide to the Galaxy TV documentary, voiced the Babel fish, appeared in the 1994 photo illustrated edition of the book (as Prosser), and returned a third time as a Vogon Guard for the BBC Radio 4 Quandary Phase.
+He reprised the Vogon guard part in the 1992 Making of the Hitchhiker's Guide to the Galaxy television documentary, voiced the Babel fish, appeared in the 1994 photo illustrated edition of the book (as Prosser), and returned a third time as a Vogon guard for the BBC Radio 4 Quandary Phase.

 Because of the sheer number of models used in episodes two to six, a single day of filming just the model sequences was set aside at the BBC Television Centre on 28 October 1980.
-This has been described as "a luxury few other shows could afford."
+This has been described as "a luxury few other shows could afford".

-To provide proper timing of spoken lines on-set, Douglas Adams himself spoke the lines of Eddie the Computer and Deep Thought, until they were redubbed by David Tate and Valentine Dyall respectively.
-Douglas Adams has several cameo appearances in the TV series:
+To provide proper timing of spoken lines on-set, as Douglas Adams himself spoke the lines of Eddie the Computer and Deep Thought, until they were redubbed by David Tate and Valentine Dyall respectively.
+Adams had several cameo appearances during episodes one to three in the television series: